HalaMansour1/Rust-CLI-Toolkit/README.md

 ## Overview

-The Rust CLI Tool-Kit is a versatile command line toolkit designed to provide a range of utilities for developers and users.
-It includes tools for managing to-do lists, taking notes, integrating calendars, and color-coordinating errors for easier debugging.
+Hi!
+The Rust CLI Tool-Kit is a versatile command line toolkit that I designed to provide a range of utilities for developers and users.
+It includes tools for to-do lists, integrating calendars, and color-coordinating errors for easier debugging.

 ## Features